flemerrer/eni_zoo/Readme.md

 Personal Work realized for Java SE module of my ENI cursus.

+Comment: I renamed french variables to english, per my personal preference.

-Comment: I could implement Jupiter and unit testing strategy to improve from the provided trace tests and make tests *idem potent*.
+PW1: I implemented Jupiter (JUnit5) and refactored the given trace tests in order to implement Unit Testing.
+Could be improved and atomicized.